samsungsamiio/samsungsami.io/source/sami/native-SDKs/objectivec-SDK.md

 1. Create an Application in devportal.samsungsami.io:
   * The Redirect URI is set to 'ios-app://redirect'.
   * Choose "Client credentials, auth code, implicit" for OAuth 2.0 flow.
+  * Under "PERMISSIONS", check "Read" for "Profile".
+  * Click the "Add Device Type" button.
+Choose "SAMI Demo IPhonePedometer" as the device type.
+Check "Read" and "Write" permissions for this device type.
+  * Click the "Add Device Type" button again.
+Choose a few more device types that you want to play with using the demo app.
+Check "Read" permissions for these device types.
 2. Install CocoaPods.
 See [this page](http://guides.cocoapods.org/using/getting-started.html) for instructions.
 From a terminal window, locate the SAMIClient directory of the demo app, and run `pod install`.
 This installs all the prerequisites like AFNetworking.
 3. Double click `SAMIClient.xcworkspace` (not `SAMIClient.xcodeproj`) to open the Xcode project.
 4. Import the SAMI SDK into the Xcode project of the demo app.
 In the Xcode project, drag the `client` folder of SAMI iOS SDK from the Finder window into `SAMIClient` group in Xcode.